A peek at Box Inc. (BOX): Who has invested in It?

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 17.33 million shares valued at $312.75 million.
 The investor’s holdings represent 10.84% of the BOX Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 13.0 million shares valued at $234.73 million to account for 8.13% of the shares outstanding.
 The other top investors are Starboard Value LP which holds 10.98 million shares representing 6.87% and valued at over $198.13 million, while RGM Capital, LLC holds 4.68% of the shares totaling 7.48 million with a market value of $135.01 million.

-The stock witnessed a 25.47% loss in the last 1 month and extending the period to 3 months gives it a 20.34%, and is 3.01% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.67% over the week and 6.11% over the month.
+The stock witnessed a 22.45% loss in the last 1 month and extending the period to 3 months gives it a 26.78%, and is -0.13% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.75% over the week and 6.02% over the month.

 Box Inc. (BOX) Analyst Forecasts